-1. Apply the parking brake.

-- Start the vehicle or keep the engine off and turn the key to the ON (2) position. - Apply the brake pedal and shift the transmission to N (Neutral) position or, for vehicles with a manual transmission press the clutch pedal. - Rotate the transfer case shift control switch from the four-wheel low 4 ↓ setting to the desired setting.
+- 1. Set the parking brake and apply the brake pedal; - 2.
+Shift the transmission to N (Neutral) position; - Start the vehicle or keep the engine off and turn the key to the ACC/ACCESSORY position; - Rotate the transfer case shift control switch from the four-wheel low 4 ↓ setting to the desired setting; - 5.
+Release the parking brake.